zuai-logo

 All Flashcards

-What is the significance of overburden?
+What is the effect of mining on air quality?

 What is the main environmental concern regarding mining waste?